MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 FROM cities;
 ```

 These also operate based on a **frame**, similarly to window aggregations.
-(The above example query doesn't specify a frame, therefore it uses the default frame: from the beginning of the partition to the current row) They can be similarly implemented to window aggregations, i.e., we could “sum” up the relevant interval (that is not necessarily a prefix) with an appropriate sum function.
+(The above example query doesn't specify a frame, therefore it uses the default frame: from the beginning of the partition to the current row.)

-Alternatively, we could make these a bit faster (except for NTH_VALUE) if we just find the index of the relevant end of the interval (i.e., left end for FIRST_VALUE), and then self-join.
+These could be implemented similarly to window aggregations, i.e., we could “sum” up the relevant interval (that is not necessarily a prefix) with an appropriate sum function.
+However, we will use a faster way to implement them (except for NTH_VALUE): we just find the index of the relevant end of the frame interval (i.e., left end for FIRST_VALUE), and then self-join.
+(This will happen in the MIR-to-LIR lowering, since finding the end of the interval is not expressible in MIR, as it is the same operation as finding the ends of frames for window aggregations.)

-(And there are some special cases when we can transform away the window function usage: FIRST_VALUE with UNBOUNDED PRECEDING and LAST_VALUE with UNBOUNDED FOLLOWING should be transformed to just a (non-windowed) grouped aggregation + self-join instead of prefix sum trickery.
-Also, similarly for the case when there is no ORDER BY.)
+There are also some special cases where we can transform away the window function usage: FIRST_VALUE with UNBOUNDED PRECEDING and LAST_VALUE with UNBOUNDED FOLLOWING should be transformed to just a Top1 on the PARTITION BY key + a self-join on the same key instead of prefix sum trickery.
+This approach also works for the case when there is no ORDER BY, since in this case an entire partition is a single peer group.

 ----------------------